 What is Slow Food?

-Slow Food is a global, grassroots organization, founded in 1989 to prevent the disappearance of local food cultures and traditions, counteract the rise of fast life and combat people’s dwindling interest in the food they eat, where it comes from and how our food choices affect the world around us.
+Slow Food is a global, grassroots organization, founded in 1989 to prevent the disappearance of local food cultures and traditions, counteract the rise of fast food and combat people’s dwindling interest in the food they eat, where it comes from and how our food choices affect the world around us.

 Slow Food believes food is tied to many other aspects of life, including culture, politics, agriculture and the environment.
 Through our food choices we can collectively influence how food is cultivated, produced and distributed, and change the world as a result.